What is the LFPP?

 The LFPP program is divided into two grant categories: planning and implementation.
 Applicants can only receive one type of grant for each cycle.
 If awarded, the planning grant must be completed within a 18 month time period; implementation grants must be completed within 36 months.
 The LFPP requires a 25% funding match.

-The application cycle for FY 2018 LFPP is currently open with a deadline of May 7.
+The application cycle for FY 2018 LFPP had a deadline of May 7, 2018.
 Applications must be submitted through Grants.gov.
 Planning grants can be awarded up to $100,000 and implementation grants are a maximum of $500,000.

 More information about this program is available at the USDA’s LFPP web page.